Kazenga LuaLua: Luton Town

 On 26 September 2018, LuaLua signed for Luton Town on a contract until the end of the 2018–19 season.
 He scored his first goal for Luton in a 3–0 EFL Trophy victory over Milton Keynes Dons on 9 October.
 His first league goal for the club was a 94th-minute equaliser in a 2–2 away draw with Walsall on 29 December to complete a second half comeback from 2–0 down and extend the club's unbeaten league run to 12 matches.
 LuaLua made 22 league appearances and scored two goals as Luton were promoted to the Championship as League One champions.
 He left the club at the end of the season after failing to agree a new contract.

 LuaLua rejoined Luton on 22 July 2019 after signing a contract of undisclosed length.
 His first match of the 2019–20 season came in a 3–1 home win over Ipswich Town in the first round of the EFL Cup on 13 August, in which he was substituted at half-time.
 LuaLua scored the only goal of the game away against fellow relegation threatened Hull City on the second to last game of the season, securing 3 points in attempt to escape the drop.
 He came on as a sub in the last game of the season in a 3–2 victory over Blackburn Rovers helping The Hatters see out the match and avoid relegation.

 LuaLua was released at the expiry of his contract at the end of the 2020–21 season.

 Gençlerbirliği S.K.

 After becoming a free agent, LuaLua signed for TFF First League side Gençlerbirliği on the 10 July 2021.

+Charlton Athletic

+Having spent a year-and-a-half at Greek side, Levadiakos, LuaLua, joined Charlton Athletic on a free transfer on 15 March 2024 on a short-term contract until the end of the 2023–24 season.
+His Charlton debut came the following day in a 1–1 away draw against Fleetwood Town.

+On 3 May 2024, it was confirmed that LuaLua would leave Charlton Athletic when his contract expired.
+He made four appearances in total for the League One side.

+Hartlepool United

+On 15 November 2024, LuaLua joined National League side Hartlepool United.
+He departed the club upon the expiration of his short-term contract in January 2025.

 Personal life

 He is the younger brother of DR Congo international striker Lomana Trésor LuaLua.
-He is also the cousin of striker Trésor Kandol and former Everton midfielder Yannick Bolasie, and also the brother-in-law of French striker Yann Kermorgant.
+He is also the cousin of striker Trésor Kandol and former Everton midfielder Yannick Bolasie.